kammitama5/kammitama5.github.io/_posts/2019-09-29-Sunday-September-29th.md

   one of them might find motivation in contributing to a project.
 I'm thinking that at some point, I'd like to organize a thing whereby we can all commit to open source of some sort, so that it's something the students have experience doing, or can at least say they did.

+- I also attended SCRAPS, which is a Complex Systems pizza meetup during lunch time, where people talk about research they're working on or did.
+The guest was a guy named Ben, who just completed his Master's and is starting a job at SANDIA labs next week in New Mexico.
+I enjoyed his presentation *a lot*, because it was a great example of showing what the technical interview is like for a research position (in his case, he'll be continuing on as a research statistician).
+I've really found myself gravitating towards the Complex Systems group and I enjoy learning about their data driven experiments a lot.
+It's really cool here, and the students are smart, interesting, and very creative.

 ## It takes a while for me to realize where I am
 - I did a bit of hiking yesterday with a group, and found myself chatting with two really nice graduate students;